MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-science-best-practices.md

 Following are guidelines on developing a data science template for your organization:

-1. Develop a set of infrastructure-as-code templates to deploy an Azure Machine Learning workspace.
-Include resources like a key vault, storage account, Azure Application Insights, and Container Registry.
+1. Develop a set of infrastructure as code templates to deploy an Azure Machine Learning workspace.
+Include resources like a key vault, storage account, Azure Application Insights, and container registry.

 1. Include the setup of data stores and compute targets in these templates like compute instances, compute clusters, and Azure Databricks.

-1. Include an Azure Data Factory or Synapse deployment in templates and Cognitive Services.
+1. Include an Azure Data Factory or Azure Synapse deployment in templates and Cognitive Services.

 1. The templates should provide all necessary tools to execute the data science exploration phase and the initial operationalization of the model.

 ### Considerations for an initial setup

-In some cases, data scientists in your organization might require an environment for quick ad-hoc analyses.
+In some cases, data scientists in your organization might require an environment for quick ad hoc analysis.
 It's common when a data science project isn't formally set up.
 For example, a project manager, cost code, or cost center, that might be required for cross-charging within Azure, might be missing because it needs approval.
 Users in your organization or team might need to access a data science environment to understand the data and possibly evaluate a project's feasibility.
 Also, some projects might not require a full data science environment because of the small number of datasets.

 In other cases, a full data science project might be required, complete with a dedicated environment, project management, cost code, and cost center.
 Projects that are set up like this are typically required when multiple team members want to collaborate, share results, and need to operationalize models after the exploration phase succeeds.